You can configure the File Services, which enable you to create file shares on your vSAN datastore.

 Option Description

-Active directory Configure an Active Directory domain to vSAN File Services for authentication.
-If you are planning to create an SMB file share or an NFSv4.1 file share with Kerberos authentication, then you must configure an AD domain to vSAN File Services.
+Directory service Configure an Active Directory domain to vSAN File Service for authentication.
+If you are planning to create an SMB file share or an NFSv4.1 file share with Kerberos authentication, then you must configure an AD domain to vSAN File Service.

 AD domain